-You may file a copy of the final federal notice with the department within 90 days.
+You may file a copy of the final federal notice with the department within 90 days of the final determination of the IRS.
 If you choose this option, you must include a statement in which you must:

 - 1. Request that the department recompute your tax; and - 2.
 Indicate if you agree or disagree with the federal notice.